50 Daily Success Habits For Exceptional People

 Habits are activities and actions that we often do repeatedly without realising it.
 Habits are like pieces of cognitive software programmed into the basal ganglia part of our brain.

 They consist of rituals and behaviours that we perform automatically, allowing us to carry out tasks such as brushing our teeth, tieing shoelaces, driving to work or cooking a familiar dish without even thinking about it.

 This means that old sayings such as “old habits die hard” and “once you learn to ride a bike, you’ll never forget” are probably true.
-Our habits run our lives or as John Dryden puts it ” We first make our habits, then our habits make us”.
+Our habits run our lives, or as John Dryden puts it, ” We first make our habits, then our habits make us”.

 1. The habit of creating

-We don’t realize that most of our work time is spent creating for others.
+We don’t realise that most of our work time is spent creating for others.
 Although we gain valuable skills and experience along the way, the activity of creating for ourselves shouldn’t be neglected.

 Cut out time to create for you.
-It’s not about if you have the time to, it’s about consciously carving out time to put your creative power to use.
+It’s not about if you have the time to; it’s about consciously carving out time to put your creative power to use.